REMEDY : BNSSG referral pathways & Joint Formulary

 • Discuss breast awareness, mammography & cervical screening attendance

-• Ask about symptoms of urogenital atrophy
+• Ask about symptoms of urogenital atrophy, +/- sexual dysfunction, and offer advice or treatment as required

 • Check BP, BMI, CVD risk factors